Before you start: do you actually want to self-host?

 apt update && apt upgrade -y

 Create a dedicated non-root user for Hermes.
-Running the agent as root is a security risk:
+Running as root is a security risk:

 adduser hermes --disabled-password --gecos ""